Autobiography of Mark Twain: Mark Twain Project edition

 The Mark Twain Project of The Bancroft Library undertook to produce a complete autobiography of Twain, based upon material within their collection.
-The stated goal is "to publish the complete text as nearly as possible in the way Mark Twain intended it to be published after his death.".
+The stated goal was "to publish the complete text as nearly as possible in the way Mark Twain intended it to be published after his death".
 This was published in three volumes between 2010 and 2015, with the first installment being released on the 100th anniversary year of Twain's death.
 All three volumes feature introductions and historical annotation from the editors of the work.
 The head editor for this work was Harriet Elinor Smith.

 The first of the three volumes in the edition comprises 760 pages.
 Apart from the transcripts of his autobiographical dictations, Volume 1 also contains introductory material that elucidates the process of the autobiography's composition, in addition to primary documents such as Twain’s initial [incomplete] drafts.
 The dictations span a period of three months, from January 10 to March 13, in the year 1906.

 The second volume, published in October 2013, comprises 736 pages and collects dictations spanning eleven months, from April 2, 1906, to February 28, 1907.

 The Mark Twain Project edition’s third and final volume comprises 792 pages, and was published in October 2015.
 It contains dictations spanning thirty-one months, from March 1, 1907, to October 21, 1909.
 The autobiography concludes with a piece composed in December 1909 in which Twain expresses his sorrow over the death of his youngest daughter and states that, along with her, his incentive for writing the autobiography has perished.

 The third volume is followed by the 429-page “Ashcroft-Lyon Manuscript”, composed in 1909, in which Twain accuses his secretary, Isabel Lyon, and business manager, Ralph Ashcroft, of purported embezzlement of money from the author and of interference with Twain’s relationship with his youngest daughter, causing her distress.
 It is written as a letter to William Dean Howells, although it was neither sent nor intended to be so.
 It was not Twain’s intention to incorporate this as part of his autobiography, and it remained unpublished until 2015—though it was accessible to scholars as part of his papers.
 The 21st-century editors deemed it sufficiently significant to include within the publication.